Watson-Personal-Assistant/developer/_content/ifttt/create_ifttt_skill.md

 6. Deploy an [IFTTT service]({{site.baseurl}}/ifttt/configure_wa_ifttt_service/).

 ### Procedure
-Complete these steps to clone, deploy, and register the IFTTT skill with your instance.
+Complete these steps to clone, deploy, and register the IFTTT skill with your tenant.

 #### Step 1: Create the IFTTT skill
 1. From the skill boilerplate top-level directory, optionally edit the IFTTT skill manifest file if you want to change the skill name, author, host name, or domain.